Roshan-Tadadikar/Minions-translator/README.md

-# Minions-translator
+# groot-translator

-Are you a fan of minions?
-Did you know that the gibberish they say is an actual language.
-Use the translator to convert your text from English to Minion speak or Banana language.
+Yoo Homie!!!

+Are you also a fan of Minion like me??

+Then what are you waiting for ??

+check out the website to talk to them in their lang

+This site will [translate](https://minions-bananaa-translator.netlify.app/) your to groot's language

-Tech stak used:
+Tech Stack Used:

-1)HTML
+HTML

-2) CSS
+CSS

-3) JS
+JS

-You can access it here [Minions](https://minions-bananaa-translator.netlify.app)